nerillosa/Installing-Kodi-on-a-Raspberry-Pi-3/README.md

 * sudo nano US_West.conf
 * replace "auth-user-pass" with "auth-user-pass pswfile".
 Omit the double quotes.
-* Add two new lines just below the previous line.
-These are for enhanced security:<br> auth-nocache<br>
+* Add an additional line just below the previous line.
+This is for enhanced security:<br> auth-nocache<br>
-  pull-filter ignore "auth-token"
 * save the file: Ctrl-X -> Y --> Enter

 The conf file should look similar to the following snapshot.
 Ther modified/new lines are highlighted.